Dr. José Domene, PhD, R.Psych.

 Dr. Domene's primary research area is young people's career development processes, particularly the relational contexts of their career development (e.g., how couples or families work together to construct and pursue goals for their future work and life together).
 He also engages in research on how newcomer youth and international students to navigate the transition into the Canadian workforce, as well as adolescent and emerging adult career processes more generally.

-Dr. Domene also has a tertiary research interest in exploring the professions of counselling therapy and counselling psychology, which encompasses such topics as the historical development of these professions in Canada, approaches to research within these professions, and best practices for preparing students to become competent counselling therapists and counselling psychologists.
-He is particularly interested in professional issues that relate to his primary and secondary research interests.
+Dr. Domene also has some interest in exploring the professions of counselling therapy and counselling psychology, which encompasses such topics as the historical development of these professions in Canada, approaches to research within these professions, and best practices for preparing students to become competent counselling therapists and counselling psychologists.
+He is particularly interested in professional issues that relate to his other two research interests.

 |Course number||Course title||Semester|